 When she reached the living quarters, no one was there.
 No belongings remained, either.
 The rest of the mission crew must have left for the meeting.
 Adella headed towards the Elon R. Musk Building at the center of Primis, where the meeting was to take place.
 Director Zhang’s office was also there, and Adella wondered how much she could trust anyone in the colony anymore.
 Does Zhang know what Hess did?

-She arrived, and no one was near the building.
+She arrived at the Musk Building, but still couldn’t see anyone from her mission.
 She went inside, ran up the stairs to the fourth floor, where the meeting room was.
 The room was empty inside.
 Did they already finish the meeting?
 Adella decided to check if Zhang was in his office.
 She ran across the hall, and opened the door without knocking.
 He was there, sitting in his office chair behind his desk made of real wood from Earth.

 “Oh, hi, your name is?” calmly asked Zhang.